**Antique Radios from other countries around the world**

 The white plaskon facade is surrounded by a dark bakelite cabinet.
 The unique knobs have pearlescent caps.

-3-band radio.
-Beautifully designed with chrome bars and a blue painted metal cabinet.
+Beautifully designed with chrome bars and a blue finished metal cabinet.